Vegan Blueberry Biscuits with Blueberry Butter

 - 1 Tablespoon baking powder

 - 1 teaspoon salt

 - 3/4 cup fresh blueberries

-- Preheat oven to 425F and line a cookie sheet with nonstick parchment paper.
+- Line a cookie sheet with nonstick parchment paper.
 Set aside.
 Combine flour, baking powder, sugar, and salt in a large bowl and mix well.
 Set aside.

 - Use your hands (do not use a rolling pin) to flatten the dough to 1" thick and lightly dust a 2 3/4" round biscuit cutter with flour.
 Making close cuts, press the biscuit cutter straight down into the dough and drop the biscuit onto your prepared baking sheet.
 Repeat until you have gotten as many biscuits as possible and place less than 1/2" apart on baking sheet.

 - Once you have gotten as many biscuits as possible out of the dough, gently re-work the dough to get out another biscuit or two until you have at least 6 biscuits.
 Preheat the oven to 400 degrees.
 Place the biscuits in the freezer until the oven is preheated.

 - Bake for 15-20 minutes or until tops are beginning to just turn lightly golden brown.